 WHAT WENT WRONG?

-Were there things that you’ve struggled with, thing you’ve tried and perhaps learnt a lesson or two from?
+Have there been things that you’ve struggled with, things you’ve tried and perhaps learnt a lesson or two from?
 Take a look back over the last twelve months and see what stands out to you.
 For me, there were quite a few things I’d change moving forward.
 I definitely wasn’t as organised as I’d like to have been, and on occasions I ran over deadlines because I underestimated the time it would take to complete certain tasks (editing photographs, I’m looking at you).
 I also fell completely out of love with Instagram and let my perfectionist ways take over.
-But by sitting and making a list of all the things I wasn’t happy with, I was able, during my CEO day, to see where changes needed to be made, and also where no f*cks needed to be given.
+But by sitting and making a list of all the things I wasn’t happy with, I was able, during my CEO day, to see where changes needed to be made, where I needed to refocus my priorities and also where no f*cks needed to be given.

 WHAT IS HOLDING YOU BACK?

 Are there things that you know are holding you back from growing to your full potential?
 I know there certainly are with me.
 I know that if I was more confident in front of the camera, I could grow my audience through Instagram Stories and let people see the real me.
 I know that imposter syndrome stops me from creating things because someone else might have done something similar and I automatically assume people will judge mine as second rate.
 My time management is a big reason for not getting everything done in the day that I’d like.
 Lack of direction was a huge sticking point for me during 2019, as was the feeling of not wanting to charge what my services should have been priced at.
 I want you to make your list on a separate piece of paper and once you’ve finished, read every single one out loud and say after each, “This is no longer serving me and I release this feeling”.
 Tear the piece of paper up and sit for a moment.
 Those feelings won’t change overnight, but you have taken the first step to becoming the person you want to be by noticing these feelings and taking control.